-8.1.1 CPU Clock - clk{CPU}
+9.1.1 CPU Clock - clk{CPU}

 The CPU clock is routed to parts of the system concerned with operation of the AVR core.
-Examples of such modules are the general purpose register file, the status register and the data memory holding the stack pointer.
+Examples of such modules are the General Purpose Register File, the Status Register and the data memory holding the Stack Pointer.
 Halting the CPU clock inhibits the core from performing general operations and calculations.

-8.1.2 I/O Clock - clk{I/O}
+9.1.2 I/O Clock - clk{I/O}

 The I/O clock is used by the majority of the I/O modules, like Timer/Counters, SPI, and USART.
-The I/O clock is also used by the external interrupt module, but note that some external interrupts are detected by asynchronous logic, allowing such interrupts to be detected even if the I/O clock is halted.
-Also note that start condition detection in the USI module is carried out asynchronously when clk{I/O} is halted, TWI address recognition in all sleep modes.
+The I/O clock is also used by the External Interrupt module, but note that start condition detection in the USI module is carried out asynchronously when clk{I/O} is halted, TWI address recognition in all sleep modes.